franko/gsl-shell/doc/user-manual/graphics.rst

       A rotation angle to be used for the text of the labels in the x or y axis.
       The default angle is zero so that text is shown without rotations.

+   .. attribute:: xlab_format
+                  ylab_format

+      Choose a format for the numeric labels in the x or y axis.
+      It does accept the same strings used by the C function printf.
+      For example, if you give '%.3f' the numbers will be formatted using the floating point notation with three digits after the point.
+      If you give something like '%03d' the number will be formatted like an integer using three spaces and padding with zeroes from the left..

    .. attribute:: units

       A boolean value that define if the axis and grids should be